-My great grandmother died when I was 8 years old.
+My great grandmother died when I was 10 years old.
 The memories I have of her are of a strong independent woman.
-She lived alone in a trailer, she was legally blind and had heart issues, but strong as an ox until the end.
+She lived alone in a trailer, she was legally blind and had heart issues, but she was strong as an ox, until the end.
 The family always likes to say it was strong genes.

 It took me many years to determine it, but because of her genes, my great grandmother had a 50/50 chance of getting a debilitating and horrible disease.